-130 Social Sharing Sites That Boost SEO & Drive Traffic
+140 Social Sharing Sites That Boost SEO & Drive Traffic

 96. SoundCloud

-SoundCloud is an audio distribution and music sharing platform.
+SoundCloud is an audio distribution and music-sharing platform.

-The platform would go on to have over 175 million monthly users worldwide.
+The platform would go on to have over 140 million registered users worldwide.

 It has launched the careers of many professional and wildly successful musicians.